Florida Reef: Threats to the reefs

 Elevated temperatures can damage coral reefs, causing coral bleaching.
 The first recorded bleaching incident on the Florida Reef was in 1973.
 Incidents of bleaching have become more frequent in recent decades, in correlation with a rise in sea surface temperatures.
 In July 2023, recordbreaking early and rapid warming resulted in widespread coral bleaching and death.
 Rescue efforts, such as relocating corals to tanks or to deeper waters have helped some bleached corals recover.
+The 2023 marine heat wave led sanctuary managers and the partners of Mission: Iconic Reefs to use bleaching threshold data to modify restoration activities by reducing the number of corals that were outplanted and focusing on both the health and maintenance of the nursery and the site where they would be planted.
+In addition to modifying restoration activities in response to this event, there was an immediate need for emergency measures such as moving some nursery structures into deeper waters and transferring some of the coral specimens to a facility based on land.
 Oceanographer Jamison Grove at the NOAA stated that these efforts must be accompanied by reductions in greenhouse gas emission to save the reef.
 The Florida Aquarium and Florida Fish and Wildlife Conservation Commission have tested a protective device known as the "Coral Defender", which shields young corals from predatory fish and invertebrates.
 Early trials suggest that the device can significantly improve survival rates for nursery‑reared corals once they are placed in existing reefs.
 White band disease has also adversely affected corals on the Florida Reef.
 While hurricanes often can cause localized damage to Elkhorn and Staghorn corals, Precht and Miller state that the severe and widespread loss of those corals on the Florida Reef cannot be attributed to hurricane damage.
 In addition to coral loss, the degradation of Florida's reefs has led to the flattening of reef structures and a decline in fish populations, particularly in areas near intense coastal development, as the loss of habitat affects reef fish that rely on coral for food, shelter, and reproduction.
 Other possible causes of the losses of corals on the Florida Reef include epizootic diseases, eutrophication, predation, sedimentation, overfishing, ship groundings, anchor dragging, commercial lobster and crab traps moved by storms, pollution, development on the Keys, growing numbers of visitors to the Keys and the reefs and the growth of seaweed on the coral.
 In January 2010, the Florida Reef Tract experienced an extreme cold-water anomaly in which temperatures fell below 16 degrees C, which resulted in greater coral tissue morality than prior years.
 In recent years, considerable effort has been made to make corals resilient to rising temperatures.
 Researchers from the Florida Aquarium and the University of South Florida are collaborating on a new initiative to protect the Florida Keys' coral reefs.
 More than 1,000 juvenile elkhorn corals that have been genetically modified to resist environmental stress are being planted at seven locations in the Florida Keys.
 Before being planted, they are housed in specialized tanks to acclimate to the ocean's temperature.
 Only a few percentage may survive, but those that do can develop further in the future, according to Cindy Lewis, director of the Keys Marine Laboratory.
 NOAA's Mission: Iconic Reefs, aims to restore approximately three million square feet of coral habitat across seven key reef sites in the Florida Keys National Marine Sanctuary by the year 2040.
 The project includes large‑scale coral planting, removal of harmful algae, and long‑term monitoring to ensure restored areas continue to thrive in the future.